BethGriggs/nodejs-in-the-cloud/README.md

 1. [Node.js 8 or later](https://nodejs.org/en/download/) or using [nvm](https://github.com/nvm-sh/nvm#installation-and-update)
 2. Your IDE of choice
 3. [Docker for Desktop](https://www.docker.com/products/docker-desktop)
+    - If you're on Linux you should use Minikube.
+Follow the instructions at https://kubernetes.io/docs/tasks/tools/install-minikube/.

 ### Setting up